Noivernyaoi/Noivernyaoi/README.md

 # ABT ME:
 * We are a DID Sys with about 50+ alters
 * We are a Yumeshipper.
-We do not gaf about doubles we're not braindead
+Our F/Os as of right now are Folly (Regretevator), Jester (Duffy's Digital Circus), and Ragatha (TADC).
+We do not care about doubles at all, other Yumes can interact freely
 * We are Profic. if you do not like that then feel free to block us, we don't care
 * Whisper to interact with us, our chat is usually collapsed and we're usually doing other things while sitting on the game
 * We have a very short temper, we get frustrated, annoyed, and angry easily, so please Ineract with Caution when talking or interacting with us